 With the collapse of the Confederacy, the Government confronted the difficult issue related to the readmission of the seceding States and the citizenship of former slaves.

-I. A new phase
+A new phase

 At 10:30, the president was shot in the back in the dark.
 A man, named Booth, jumped onto the stage and shouted “Sic semper tyrannis“.
 He was captured a few days later.
 Lincoln died the following day.

 Lincoln blamed individual Southern leaders for the war, rather than the people of the seceding states.
 He intended to punish only these guilty individuals and to let the rest of the South”s people alone.

-II.
 A growing anger…

 Set place in the North about the Black Codes.
 As usual, this conflict will bring about extremist positions.

-In the Congress, the Radical Republicans believed that the most important reason for fighting the Civil War was to free the blacks.
-They were determined that neither they nor the blacks was going to be cheated.
+In Congress, the Radical Republicans believed that the most important reason for fighting the Civil War was to free the blacks.
+They were determined that neither they nor the blacks were going to be cheated.

-On July 1866, despite the President”s position, Congress passed a Civil Right Act and set up an organization, the Freedmen”s Bureau.
-Both these measures were intended to ensure blacks were not cheated with their rights.
-Moreover, the introduction of a 14th Amendment gave blacks full rights of citizenship, including the right to vote.
+In July 1866, despite the President’s position, Congress passed a Civil Rights Act and set up an organization, the Freedmen’s Bureau.
+Both these measures were intended to ensure blacks were not cheated of their rights.

 The newly arrived Northerners were referred to as “carpetbaggers” by the Southerners opposing them.
 Any white Southerner who cooperated with the carpetbaggers were referred to with much contempt as “scalawags“.

 There was some truth in this claim.
 Many of the new black members in the assembly were inexperienced and poorly educated (and many carpetbaggers were thieves).

 But reconstruction governments also contained honest men who tried to improve the South.
 They passed laws to take care of orphans and the blind, to encourage new industries and the building of railroad, to build schools for both black and white children.